gvwilson/thirdbit/fiction/maddy-roo/index.md

 For a moment Maddy thought the goats would let them pass without comment, but then Bluster nudged his twin brother with his elbow.
 Maddy took her sister's misshapen paw in her own.
-"You just stay hushed," she cautioned quietly, squeezing to show she meant it.
+"You stay hushed," she cautioned quietly, squeezing to show she meant it.
 She hitched her satchel up onto her shoulder with her other paw and tried to ignore the dryness in her mouth.